The semi-classical energy of closed Nambu-Goto strings: The world-sheet Hamiltonian

-In \eqref{eq:Relation_H_E}, the quantum corrections $E^q$, $L^q_{1,2}$, $L^q_{3,4}$ are obtained by expanding the classical expressions \eqref{eq:Momentum} for the target space energy $E = P^0$ and \eqref{eq:AngularMomentum} for the angular momentum in $\vp$, neglecting the zeroth order (classical) terms.
+We now argue that also the $\hat \lambda^2$ term in \eqref{eq:H_0_ladder} should be neglected.
+First, we recall that in \eqref{eq:Relation_H_E}, the quantum corrections $E^q$, $L^q_{1,2}$, $L^q_{3,4}$ are obtained by expanding the classical expressions \eqref{eq:Momentum} for the target space energy $E = P^0$ and \eqref{eq:AngularMomentum} for the angular momentum in $\vp$, neglecting the zeroth order (classical) terms.
 The world-sheet Hamiltonian $H$ generates (world-sheet) time translations on the world-sheet.
 The quantum target space energy $E^q$, should generate time translations in target space.
 However, the background world-sheet is rotating in the $1$-$2$ and the $3$-$4$ plane and so are the vectors $v_a$, $v_b$, $v_c$ parameterizing the fluctuations.
 The correct relation between $H$ and $E^q$ is thus \eqref{eq:Relation_H_E}, where the factor $\frac{1}{R}$ corrects the different scaling of target space time $X^0$ and world-sheet time $\tau$, and $L^q_{1,2} + L^q_{3,4}$ corrects for the missing rotation.
 One can easily check \eqref{eq:Relation_H_E} explicitly up to $\order(\vp^2)$, which is the relevant order for our purposes.
+A further relation between the quantum target space energy $E^q$ and the world-sheet Hamiltonian $H$ is \beq E^q = \frac{1}{R} H \mod \frac{1}{R}, \eeq which follows from the fact that a world-sheet translation $\tau \mapsto \tau + 2 \pi$ corresponds to a target space translation $X^0 \mapsto X^0 + 2 \pi R$.
+Comparison with \eqref{eq:Relation_H_E} shows that the spectrum of $L^q_{1,2} + L^q_{3,4}$ should be discrete, \beq L^q_{1,2} + L^q_{3,4} \in \Z. \eeq This of course matches the expectation for the spectrum of (the sum of) angular momentum operators.
+Note that this is a non-perturbative statement, which can not be deduced from the expansion of $L^q_{1,2} + L^q_{3,4}$ in $\vp$.
+Due to \eqref{eq:L_1st_order}, this means that the spectrum of $\hat \lambda$ is discrete.
+In particular, we may choose the eigenstate of eigenvalue $0$, corresponding to fixing the angular momentum $L_{1,2} + L_{3,4}$ to the classical value, up to corrections of $\order(\gamma^0)$.
+By \eqref{eq:E_1st_order}, this is also an eigenstate of $E$, again up to corrections of $\order(\gamma^0)$.